jsa-research/limbus-buildgen/README.md

     // Specifies where to find header files to include.
     includePaths: [
         'include/'
     ],
+    // Specifies where to find libraries to link.
+    libraryPaths: [
+        'build/'
+    ],
     // Specifies any extra compiler flags that will be passed to the compiler as is.
     compilerFlags: '-g -O0 -coverage',